animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Response: then axiom 1 can be changed, w.l.o.g., to assume the existence of something denoted by $\emptyset$.
 That something just exists.
 Axiomatically forever.

-However, though unecessary, we would lose an explanation for the existence of existence.
+However, though unnecessary, we would lose an explanation for the existence of existence.
 Axiom 1 currently assumes both.

 ## Part 3